abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 clear perception of the present moment—the whole aspect of the mind that creates time through projection, memory, and hope.
-It is a vivid, here-and-now perception of what we’re observing—like a portal, where we slip through the delusion of the created world we live in and, suddenly, we’re in the present moment, which is grounded in reality and has a sense of authentic truth.
+It is a vivid, here-and-now perception of what we’re observing—like a portal, where we slip through the delusion of the created world we live in, and suddenly, we’re in the present moment, which is grounded in reality and has a sense of authentic truth.